-A few studies have looked into the effects of operating a music device (most often an iPod).
+A few studies have looked into the effects of operating a music device (most often an MP3 player).
 It appears that difficult tasks such as searching for a song and switching a device on, interfere with driving performance (Young et al., 2011).
 In the case of easier tasks such as turning off a device or pausing or fast forwarding, no behavioural effects have been detected (Chisholm et al., 2008).
+Recent research has shown that the interaction with MP3 players with longer playlists (i.e., more 'demanding' as there were more songs to search through) was associated with greater variability in vehicular speed and lateral position compared to interactions with simpler MP3 players (Lee, Roberts, Hoffman & Angell, 2012).